ammarhakim/ammar-simjournal/je/je12/je12-poisson-bracket.rst

 +++++++++++++++++++

-To test the spatial convergence of the algorithms, a Gaussian pulse is initialized and propogated diagonally across a unit square with periodic boundary conditions.
+To test the spatial convergence of the algorithms, a Gaussian pulse is initialized and propagated diagonally across a unit square with periodic boundary conditions.
 The pulse returns to its starting position after unit time has elapsed.
 Note that diagonal propagation is a harder problem than propagation parallel to grid lines: it not